 Acceptance & Commitment Therapy (ACT)

 Acceptance and Commitment Therapy (ACT) is a type of third-wave Cognitive-Behavioural Therapy (CBT) that focuses on increasing psychological flexibility.
-Unlike traditional CBT, which aims to change negative thoughts directly, ACT acknowledges that uncomfortable thoughts and feelings are natural and unavoidable.
-Controlling or eliminating these feelings can often lead to increased difficulties and suffering.
+ACT acknowledges that uncomfortable thoughts and feelings are natural and unavoidable and trying to control or eliminate difficult experiences can lead to increased suffering.
 Instead of focusing on changing internal experiences, ACT teaches clients to notice and accept uncomfortable experiences with less judgment and distress.

 ACT involves six core processes, often described in a model called the hexaflex: